pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     SequencedItem = namedtuple('SequencedItem', ['sequence_id', 'position', 'topic', 'data'])

 The names of the fields are arbitrary.
-It is assumed by the mechanism that the first field represents the identity of a sequence to which an item belongs, the second field represents the position of the item in its sequence, the third field represents a topic (dimension of concern) to which the item pertains, and the fourth field represents the data associated with the item.
+However, the first field of a sequenced item namedtuple represents the identity of a sequence to which an item belongs, the second field represents the position of the item in its sequence, the third field represents a topic (dimension of concern) to which the item pertains, and the fourth field represents the data associated with the item.